First Published: November 18, 2020

 There are many options available to support your family status needs in the workplace.

-It’s important to match those options to your specific needs.
 Your Employer is not permitted to insist on a “one-size-fits-all” approach—they must consider the unique needs of each employee.

 Once an accommodation is in place, it can be adjusted.
 What is reasonable now may no longer be reasonable as circumstances evolve or as your needs change.